Document Accessibility Day: Case Studies, Practical Knowledge, Tools

 axes4 Day on March 26, 2026

 Be there when axes4 Day 2026 once again focuses on the world of document accessibility: informative presentations, exciting success stories, and encouraging talks will inform and inspire you.
-Get all the important information you need about the latest legal requirements and make document accessibility easy and practical within your means.
+Get all the important information you need about the latest legal requirements and make document accessibility easy and practical.
 We are committed to making accessible PDF documents mainstream.
 We look forward to welcoming you in Berlin or online.
 The event will be held in German, with live English subtitles available for online participants.

 Venue and time